 Social media can be a beautiful thing.
 It can help you keep in touch with friends and family, learn about new events, and provide general entertainment.
-However, social media and website can be crawling with misinformation.
+However, social media and websites can be crawling with misinformation.
 This post is dedicated to giving you the tools to be the best fact-checker you can be.

 1. Do a CRAP test

-You may have heard of this test before but if not let’s review.
+You may have heard of this test before but, if not, let’s review.
 CRAP stands for:

 - How recent is the information?